oracle/weblogic-toolkit-ui/documentation/staging/1.3/content/navigate/verrazzano/vz-install.md

 - `Install Name` - The name to give the Verrazzano object during installation.
 - `Install Profile` - The Verrazzano installation profile; the choices are: `Dev` (default) and `Production`.
 - `Release Version` - Required.
-Select a Verrazzano release version.
+Select the desired Verrazzano release version.
 - `Install Jaeger` - Optional.
 Select whether to install the Jaeger transaction tracing component.
 If selected, then provide the percentage of Istio requests to be traced in Jaeger in the `Istio Tracing Sampling Rate` field.

 ### Code View
-The `Install Script` displays a shell script that you can use as a starting point for automating the installation of Verrazzano into Kubernetes.
+`Install Script` displays a shell script that you can use as a starting point for automating the installation of Verrazzano into Kubernetes.

 If it is not already selected, then use the `Script Language` drop-down menu to choose the desired scripting language.
 Note